-All these computations are easily generalized to a multi-element array input.
+All these computations are easily generalized to multi-element array input.
 Note that if we want to start backward computation from a variable holding a multi-element array, we must set the initial error manually.
-This is done simply by setting the grad attribute of the output variable:
+Because when the size of a variable (it means the number of elements in the array) is 1, it's considered as a variable object that represents a loss value, so that the grad attribute of the variable is automatically filled with 1.
+On the other hand, when the size of a variable is larger than 1, the grad attribute remains None, and it is necessary to set the initial error explicitly before running backward().
+This is simply done by setting the grad attribute of the output variable as follows: